Int-amplified endomorphisms of compact K\"ahler spaces: Preliminaries

 \section{Preliminaries}

 Let $X$ be a normal compact complex space.
-We refer to \cite{gerd1976complex}, \cite{ancona2006differential}, \cite{ueno2006classification} and \cite{grauert1955zur} for basic notation and properties for complex spaces.
+We refer to \cite{ancona2006differential}, \cite{grauert1955zur} and \cite{ueno2006classification} for basic notation and properties for complex spaces.
 In this preliminary, we shall recall the differential forms (resp. currents) and their pull-backs (resp. push-forwards) in the singular setting.
-For details, more information and references we refer to \cite[Section A.1.]{Demailly1985measures} and \cite[Chapter 4]{boucksom2013an}.